Home

 Nordic Pole Walking

-As amazing as it sounds, just adding that little motion with those poles, nordic pole walking does all of this for you.
+As amazing as it sounds, just adding that little motion with those nordic walking sticks, nordic pole walking does all of this for you.

-• Adds more stability and balance to your stride (always good at our ages).
+• Adds stability and balance to your stride

-• Involves up to 90% of your body muscles.
-Regular walking uses about 70%.
+• Involves up to 90% of your body muscles vs. 70% for regular walking.

-• Helps your heart health by increasing your heart rate for a given pace compared to your regular walk.
+• Increases your heart rate for a given pace over your regular walk.
+Bottom line is better heart health.

 • Nordic pole walking improves your posture and breathing.

-• Changes the way your weight shifts when you walk.
-You put less stress on your ankle, hip and knee joints than with regular walking.
+• Improves your weight shift when you walk.
+Puts less stress on your ankle, hip and knee joints.

 • Helps you when climbing hills.